AbdisamadMoh/CSharp-ChatUI-Winforms/README.md

 ## Usage
-If you r going to these chat components in your project, I recommed you to use <b>ChatUI.dll</b> in the folder <b>ChatUI Compiled DLL,</b>.
+If you r going to use these chat components in your project, I recommed you to use <b>ChatUI.dll</b> in the folder <b>ChatUI Compiled DLL,</b>.
 In this <b>ChatUI.dll</b> I have compiled all 7 components in this project.
+Just drag the dll file into ur visual studio toolbox.
+Copy the dll file, create new tab in ur visual studio toolbox and paste.

 ### Components
 ##### <a href="#BeautyForm">BeautyForm</a>